LevyShaked/Assignments_rep/day08/README.md

-This is a guessing game
+This is a guessing game.
-The interface is only through the buttons and pop-up window.
+The interface is through the buttons and pop-up window, but pay attention to the notes in the command line.

 Try to guess the number that the computer choose
 When you succeed, you will get a score :

 Your score includes the time t and the number of trials counter.
 For instance: